callanalexander/pardalote/README.md

 A pre-print is available here:
 [Searching under the threshold: human-in-the-loop clustering of global birdsong embeddings for validating bioacoustic classifier outputs](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=7438698)

-We provide example embedding and audio files from the paper for download in 'audio_data_download.md'
+We provide the data we used in the paper (audio for four species + the associated Perch &  BirdNET embeddings) which you can use to demo the software if you like) and our results in 'audio_data_download.md'.